-State law and how the company policy is written would determine your eligibility for pay.
-Employers should document their company policies with clear and consistent language, so that employees understand what they are entitled to receive when their job is terminated.
+It's important to be informed about your company's pay policies.
+Employers should document their company policies with clear and consistent language so that employees understand what they are entitled to receive when their job is terminated.

 Companies are able to freely decide the type of vacation schedule they use.
 Some companies issue a bank of paid time off at the beginning of the year, while others may require the employee to earn a certain number of days per month or hours per pay period.
 To add to that, companies are also legally able to limit the maximum number of vacation days an employee can accrue.

 Depending on the state, it may be illegal to impose policies by which an employee is required to use their vacation time within a given timeframe or be forced to forfeit it.
 For example, in the case of states that compensate for unused vacation time, this “use it or lose it” rule could be seen as taking away compensation the employee had already earned.

 Check with your manager, Human Resources department, or state department of labor for information on what unused leave pay you qualify to receive.
 State laws may change, and individual circumstances may vary.